Circuitscape/Omniscape.jl/docs/src/usage.md

 The name of the project to use.
 This string will be appended as a prefix to all output files.

 #### `calc_flow_potential`
-One of `true, false`.
+One of true, false.
 Specify whether to calculate flow potential.

 #### `write_raw_currmap`
-One of `true, false`.
+One of true, false.
 Specify whether to save the raw current map (prior to normailization by flow potential) as output.

 #### `write_normalized_currmap`
-One of `true, false`.
+One of true, false.
 Specify whether to save the normalized current map as output.
 Normalized current is calculated as raw current divided by flow potential.

 #### `write_flow_potential`
-One of `true, false`.
+One of true, false.
 Specify whether to save the raw flow potential map as output.

 #### `parallelize`
-One of `true, false`.
+One of true, false.
 Specify whether to use parallel processing.

 #### `max_parallel`
 A positive integer specifying how many workers should be used for parallel processing.

 #### `correct_artifacts`
-One of `true, false`.
+One of true, false.
 Specify if artifacts introduced from using `block_size` greater than 1 should be corrected.
-Recommended `true`.
+Recommended true.

+#### `source_from_resistance`
+One of true, false.
+Should a source layer be derived using the resistance layer?
+If true, sources are calculated as the inverse of the resistance layer, and therefore it is not recommended that your resistance layer contain values less than 1.
+Sources will be set to 0 for all cells with a resistance greater than `r_cutoff`.

+#### `r_cutoff`
+The maximum resistance value a cell can have to be considered as a source.
+Only applies when `source_from_resistance` = true.